 Squat Standards for Men

 The same lies true for squats.
-Beginners bench, squat and deadlift ratio will not be an accurate representation of a 3:4:5, but it’s good information to have for those just starting and wondering is 405 squat good for male standards.
+Beginners bench, squat, and deadlift ratio will not be an accurate representation of a 3:4:5, but it’s good information to have for those just starting and wondering if 405 squat is good for male standards.

 Body Weight (115 lbs)